API

 This was the Response:

-1. You can start building your own templates by clicking the New Workflow button on the right-hand side of the My workflows page.
+1. You can start building your own workflows by clicking the New Workflow button on the right-hand side of the My workflows page.

 4. For the Querystring parameters, you will need to add the parameters (zip and appid).